mibalbert/UniChatbot/README.md

 ## Step 3 - Running the project in the terminal.

-  Open 2 powershell teminals inside the folder containing this project Type the folling two commands:
+  Open 2 powershell teminals inside the folder containing this project and type the following two commands:

     rasa run actions  - will run the actions server on one terminal